 However, Captain Falcon is held back by several AI flaws.
 It may use its side special, Raptor Boost, at inappropriate times (such as directly next to an opponent), leaving the character horribly vulnerable.
 The AI may also use Falcon Dive at random, giving its opponent a great opportunity to strike.

 True to his high ranking, Captain Falcon has accrued solid tournament results and representation.
 DONkLE and FarmingSim were two of the character’s primary trainers and were able to find success with him.
 Despite his respectable results, Captain Falcon is still considered a direct downgrade from Ganondorf.

 If you would like to read the Super Smash Bros.
 4 Captain Falcon amiibo training guide, please refer to this post.

 In Super Smash Bros.
 Ultimate

-However, Captain Falcon has suffered from several nerfs; his grabs and throws are much weaker and his new forward smash has decreased range compared to its previous iteration.
+However, Captain Falcon suffers from several nerfs; his grab and throws are much weaker and his new forward smash has decreased range compared to its previous iteration.
 Ultimate’s air dodge changes do not benefit Captain Falcon; he is now easier to gimp than ever and may lose off-stage battles against characters with stronger recoveries (namely Lucas and King K. Rool).

 Overall, it is difficult to say whether Captain Falcon has improved from his previous iteration.
 Despite his nerfs, Blank and his Captain Falcon amiibo, Joe, have found a great deal of success in Ultimate’s refined metagame.
 Thanks to these results, trainers consider Captain Falcon to be viable in the current tournament environment.